-Various aspects of clinical pharmacology will be discussed and practiced, including common abbreviations used in prescription writing, interpretation of prescriptions, and legal aspects of writing prescriptions.
-In addition, dosage calculations and administration of medication will be taught and practiced. .
-To be taken concurrently with MEA2244.
-Lec.
-Hrs.
-000 Lab Hrs.
-020 Other Hrs.
-000
+In this course, which is designed to be taken concurrently with MEA 2244, various aspects of clinical pharmacology are discussed and practiced, including common abbreviations used in prescription writing, interpretation of prescriptions, and legal aspects of writing prescriptions.
+In addition, dosage calculations and administration of medication will be taught and practiced.
+Prerequisite: APB 1121, APB 1131, APB 1151.
+Co requisite: MEA 2244.
+Lecture Hours: 0.0 Lab Hours: 40.0 Other Hours: 0.0.